Basin Transit: History

 In 2015, MBTA faced unionization efforts by the coach operators.
 MBTA responded by such unionization efforts by employee outreach programs and adjusted pay to stave off unionization efforts.

-MBTA used to operated Joshua Tree National Park's RoadRunner shuttle during fiscal years 2018 and 2019.
+MBTA used to operate Joshua Tree National Park's RoadRunner shuttle during fiscal years 2018 and 2019.
 Service was terminated due to low ridership.

 In 2022, MBTA changed its name to Basin Transit.